SadeCJohnson/Technical-User-Guide-Write-Ups/XRP-Ledger-Wallet-Documentation/concepts/high-level-developer-guide.md

 #### Security
 - the wallet may need a private key field as its primary identifier when interacting with the XRP Ledger, rather than a username/password combination
+  **[Note: In order to be authorized to connect to the endpoints, a user would first need to create an account in order for a unique token/private key to be generated.]**

 #### Resources
 - Tech Stack Diagram Can be [here](https://xrpl.org/img/ecosystem.svg).
 - Click [here](https://spring.io/guides/gs/rest-service/) for guidance on creating a RESTful Web Service in **Java**.
+- Curious about any of the following?
+Click [here](https://xrpl.org/get-started-with-the-rippled-api.html)
+  - sample payload
+  - sample response
+  - makeup of the objects that a wallet holds